-Results 1–10 of 21 for "Curriculum"X related to "Women in the United States Congress" Refine Your Search Refine Your Search TopicEducation (17)Learning & memory (3)Children (2)Personality (2)Law & psychology (1) 5 more... [+] Race (1)Sleep (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBrabeck, Mary (1)Dwyer, Carol (1)Engle, T. L. (1)Fujitsubo, Lani C. (1)Jeffrey, Jill (1) 7 more... [+] Lucariello, Joan (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Woods, Paul I. (1)Hide details Results 1–10 of 21 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
+Results 1–10 of 21 for "Curriculum"X related to "Women in the United States Congress" Refine Your Search Refine Your Search TopicEducation (20)Learning & memory (3)Children (2)Personality (2)Race (2) 7 more... [+] Sleep (2)Death & dying (1)HIV & AIDS (1)Law & psychology (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Brabeck, Mary (1)Dwyer, Carol (1)Engle, T. L. (1)Fujitsubo, Lani C. (1) 7 more... [+] Jeffrey, Jill (1)Lucariello, Joan (1)Moffett, Mary Margaret (1)Renner, Michael J. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Hide details Results 1–10 of 21 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
 As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 2.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 3.Alertness Rating ScaleStudents record their alertness and body temperature during an activity.Curriculum 4.Activity 1.1: Critical Thinking — AltruismSociologists propose that individual behavior is devoted to protecting the species' gene pool.
-Humans may or may not be exempt from this.Curriculum 5.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 6.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 7.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 8.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum Previous 1 2 3 ...
+Humans may or may not be exempt from this.Curriculum 5.Activity 2.4: Relating Body Temperature and Circadian RhythmsStudents rate themselves on an alertness scale each time a temperature reading is recorded, examining how a psychological variable fluctuates in comparison to body tempature.Curriculum 6.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 7.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Activity 2.2: Sleep DisordersStudents actively identify the symptoms, treatment or prevention of insomnia, narcolepsy, sleep apnea, SIDS, nightmares, night terrors, sleepwalking, REM behavior disorder and jet lag.Curriculum 10.Personality: Day FiveA lesson on dispositional-trait models, the humanistic model and the cognitive model.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Curriculum"X related to "Women in the United States Congress"